lvmcnei1/mae301-2026spring-growagarden/phase2/report.md

 ## 3. Technical Bottlenecks

-* **Limited dataset integration**: The recommendation system does not fully utilize structured datasets
+* **Limited dataset integration**: The first prototype does not fully utilize structured datasets
-* **Limited dataset scope**: Most data is sourced from the United States, reducing generalizability
+* **Limited dataset scope**: Most data is sourced from the United States and currently the datasets only have select crops, reducing the scope of the system
-* Incomplete crop coverage and missing edge cases
-* Lack of real-time or dynamic data integration
+* **Lack of real-time data integration**: The system does not take into account current weather trends and changes in climate over time

 ---

 ## 4. What Does Not Work Yet

 * Recommendation system produces outputs that can feel generic
-* Weak connection between recommendations and underlying data
-* No unified pipeline combining recommendation + scheduling
+* The first prototype does not pull from outside data, which limits the information that it can give
-* Scheduling output is functional but not visually refined
+* Scheduling output is more functional but not visually refined
-* Limited personalization beyond basic inputs
+* No unified system combining recommendation + scheduling

 ---

 ## 5. Key Areas for Improvement

-* **Combine the two demo systems** into a single, unified workflow
+* Combine the two demo systems into a single workflow
-* Improve dataset usage in the recommendation system
-* Improve the **layout and readability** of the scheduling output
+* Improve the layout and readability of the scheduling output
 * Expand dataset coverage beyond U.S.-based data
 * Improve explanation quality to better reflect user-specific conditions